davidsneighbour/hugo-modules/modules/icons/README.md

 This component for [GoHugo](https://gohugo.io/) adds several icon sets to your website.

+## Documentation

-Read more about it [in the documentation](https://kollitsch.dev/gohugo/icons/).
+Read more about it [in the documentation](documentation/index.md).

+> [!WARNING]
+> The documentation is provided as is and was at the point of writing work in progress.
+Things might have changed.